kyleorman/TruVium/README.md

 ### Host Configuration
 - Apple Silicon may need a workaround since only the most recent version of VirtualBox is supported and Vagrant doesn't recognize it as an option yet
 - Host terminal configuration can affect some keybindings, colors, and fonts.
-We suggest using a NerdFont like FiraCode Mono for powerline symbol support.
+Using a NerdFont like FiraCode Mono for powerline symbol support is suggested.
 Additionally, Alacritty is a good cross-platform terminal, but a separate X-server is needed and may require configuration if you are running on Windows or macOS.

 ### Vagrant Configuration (`vagrant_config.json`)
 - Default configuration sets vm_cpus and vm_memory to minimum values